-A field-comparative analysis of survey data collected from researchers at German Universities in 2019/2020 shows variation of data practices and rates of public sharing of research data across and within disciplines.
+A field-comparative analysis of data from a survey of researchers at German Universities in 2019/2020 shows variation of data practices and rates of public sharing of research data between subject areas across and within disciplines.
 Among empirically oriented sciences, we find a large group of subject areas with an association between data self-sufficiency and rates of public data sharing.
 The variation of sharing rates and its interdependency with epistemic practices suggests that to collect meaningful data for comparative and evaluative assessments of the state of open data, we need to go beyond mere field classifications and develop more sophisticated instruments to capture relevant dimensions of epistemic practices and the data economies that support them.